opnfv/dovetail/docs/testing/user/cvpaddendum/index.rst

 platform involves many aspects of the SUT, for example hardware or lower layer system failures or system overloads, and is also highly dependent on configurations.
-The current OPNFV high availability verification focuses on Openstack control service failures and resource overloads, and verifies service continuity when the system encounters such failures or resource overloads, and also verifies the system heals after a failure episode within a reasonable time window.
+The current OPNFV high availability verification focuses on OpenStack control service failures and resource overloads, and verifies service continuity when the system encounters such failures or resource overloads, and also verifies the system heals after a failure episode within a reasonable time window.
 These service HA capabilities are commonly adopted in the industry